spinler/phosphor-state-manager/redundant-bmc/README.md

 If redundancy was enabled, it would be disabled.
 It would take rebooting the passive BMC before redundancy could possibly be re-enabled.

+### Passive BMC heartbeat changes

+The passive BMC's heartbeat could be lost due to events like:

+- The passive BMC is rebooted
+- The passive BMC dies
+- A cable is pulled
+- The RBMC management application on the passive BMC dies

+When the passive heartbeat stops, redundancy is functionally disabled as there is no passive BMC alive to handle the failover method.
+The active BMC will not do anything for five minutes to allow time for the passive BMC to come back after a reboot.
+At five minutes, it is assumed that the BMC won't come back and RedundancyEnabled will be set to false and an event log will be created.

+The active BMC will always notice when the passive BMC's heartbeat starts, either after a recovery or for the first time if added late.
+It will wait for the passive BMC to assume the passive role and then do the same checks as on startup to see if redundancy can be enabled.
+If redundancy can be enabled, a full sync will be done to handle any files that changed when the passive BMC wasn't running.

+Note that redundancy cannot be enabled at runtime if the system wasn't booted with redundancy enabled.
+A concurrent maintenance operation would be necessary in that case.